nohli/haptic_feedback/README.md

 ## Testing

-When testing widgets that use haptic feedback, keep in mind that `defaultTargetPlatform` returns `TargetPlatform.android` in test environments regardless of the host platform.
-This means `Haptics.canVibrate()` may return `true` in tests even when running on non-mobile platforms.
+When testing widgets that use haptic feedback, `defaultTargetPlatform` is `TargetPlatform.android` by default, but the default platform implementation still calls the method channel and will throw `MissingPluginException` unless you register a mock.
+If you swap in a mock platform that returns `true`, `Haptics.canVibrate()` will return `true` even on a non-mobile host unless you override the target platform.

 To test widgets that use haptic feedback, you can: